iamsubhranil/VirtualMachine/README.md

 1. Register addressing mode : To perform an operation directly on a register, `RN` is the notation of Nth register.
 2. Direct addressing mode : To perform an operation directly on a memory address, which is used internally for all variable based operations.
 To specify a operand using direct addressing mode, precede the address with `@`.
 3. Variable addressing mode : To perform an operation on memory using a variable name.
 Any operand starting with an underscore `_` is considered as a variable.
 However, in a compiled program, all variable addressings are converted to direct addressings.
-4. Immediate addressing mode : This mode is used to interact with the environment, i.e. to load a value in memory, to perform arithmetic operations on a variable, etc. To specify an immediate constant, precede the value with `#`
+4. Immediate addressing mode : This mode is used to interact with the environment, i.e. to load a value in memory, to perform arithmetic operations on a variable, etc. To specify an immediate constant, precede the value with `#`.
+5. Immediate string addressing mode : This mode is used to specify a prompt in various i/o calls.
+To specify an immediate string operand, precede the string with `^`.
 ##### Instruction set
-There are presently 16 operations available to the machine.
+There are presently 19 operations available to the machine.
 1. let : Stores a value to a variable, i.e. in a location in memory.

             let #500 _a